isle-project/isle-editor/docusaurus/website/docs/input/checkbox.md

 />
 ```

-Note: To see a prior version of the demonstration, visit [the old link](https://isle.heinz.cmu.edu/components/checkbox-input)

 ## Options

 * __bind__ | `string`: name of global variable for the checkbox value to be assigned to.
 Default: `''`.